 related metrics presents an opportunity to trigger policy learning, action, and cooperation to bring cities closer to sustainable development.

-The 1st Asia Pacific SDEWES Conference will be held at the Griffith University in South East Queensland, Australia, on the premises of Griffith's Gold Coast Campus (address Parklands DrSouthport, Qld4215).
+The 1st Asia Pacific SDEWES co-organizers are the Griffith University in South East Queensland, Australia.
 Griffith is a comprehensive, research-intensive university, ranking in the top 2% of universities worldwide.
 Teaching and research spans on their six campuses in South East Queensland and all disciplines, with 50,000 students and a network of more than 200,000 graduates around the world.